descender76/cpp_proposals/ale_asl/constexpr_dangling_reduction.md

 What if `defvalue` can't be `constant-initialized` because it was created at runtime.
 If the temporary string's lifetime was bound to the containing block instead of the containing statement than the chance of dangling is greatly reduced and also made more visible.
 You can say that it **CAN'T** immediately dangle.
 However, dangling still could occur if the programmer manually propagated the returned value that depends upon the temporary outside of the containing scope.

 While using the containing's scope instead of the statement's scope is a vast improvement.
 We can actually do a little bit better.
-Following is an example of delayed initialization.
+Following is an example of uninitialized and delayed initialization.

 ```cpp
 bool test();